-Graduate on or off-campus resident or nonresident pays \$393 per semester hour for each hour over 13.
+Graduate on or off-campus students pay \$393 per semester hour for each hour over 13.

 SPECIAL FEES

 APPLICATION FEE.
 The graduate application fee is \$30.
 You must include the fees with your application or it will not be processed.
 Application fees are not refundable.